 "Climax".
 Gaspar Noé

-In collaboration with Oslo Pix Film Festival, we are showing the hypnotic and nightmarish film Climax (2018) by the French film-maker Gaspar Noé.
+In collaboration with Oslo Pix Film Festival, we are showing the hypnotic and nightmarish film Climax (2018) by the Argentinian film-maker Gaspar Noé.
 After the screening, there will be a discussion with some of the dancers from the film.
 Thea (aka Yubaba) Carla Schøtt from Iconic House of Ninja & The Iconic Kiki House of Juicy Couture, and Alaïa Alsafir from The Iconic House of Miyaki Mugler will offer a unique insight into how this cult classic came about.

 About the film